passiomatic/coldsweat/README.md

 * A new config option named `connection_url` replaces `engine`, `database`, `hostname`, `username` and `password` options
 * Config option `error_threshold` is now called `max_errors`
 * Config option `multiprocessing` has been replaced by `processes`.
 Assigning a value of 0 disables multiprocessing
+* Log config options `format` and `datefmt` have been removed.
+Please remove them from your `etc/config` file if Coldsweat raises a `ConfigParser.InterpolationMissingOptionError` exception on startup.

 To make the configuration code more robust almost all options have now a default value so you don't necessary need to adjust the values listed above.
 Take a look at `etc/config-sample` for further information.